allegheny-college-cmpsc-580-spring-2025/course-materials/README.md

 overall work on a given project and its relationship to developing sound research projects.
 Often, these posts will coincide with work done during joint sessions held with the students in the `610` course and will require reflection and synthesis of work completed on `580` and discussion with researchers in `610`.
 These posts are due on Mondays, as reflected by the [Course Calendar](https://chompe.rs/580-schedule).

+These process posts will follow similar guidelines to those issued to students in `610`:

+> Your [process log] is a public account of your research process.
+Each week, you will be given a prompt
+> and a related activity (see below for details on activities).
+For each week of the semester, you must write a
+> post of at least 250 words which responds to the prompt and includes elements of the related activity.

+These activities and posts will be assigned during Friday `610` collaboration sessions.

 ### Course preparation